-We have acted as bond counsel in connection with the issuance on the date hereof by the Delaware Transportation Authority (the "Authority"), a body politic and corporate constituting a public instrumentality of The State of Delaware (the "State"), of its \$119,835,000 Delaware Transportation Authority Transportation System Senior Revenue Bonds, Series 2010, consisting of the Transportation System Senior Revenue Bonds, Series 2010A (Tax-Exempt) (the "2010A Bonds") and the Transportation System Senior Revenue Bonds, Series 2010B (Federally Taxable - Build America Bonds) (the "2010B Bonds", and together with the 2010A Bonds, the "Bonds").
+We have acted as bond counsel in connection with the issuance on the date hereof by the Delaware Transportation Authority (the "Authority"), a body politic and corporate constituting a public instrumentality of The State of Delaware (the "State"), of its \$222,870,000 Delaware Transportation Authority Transportation System Senior Revenue Bonds, Series 2012 (the "Bonds").
 The Bonds are dated the date of issuance, and are subject to redemption, in whole or in part, at the times, in the manner and upon the terms set forth in the Bonds.

-The Bonds are issued pursuant to Chapter 13, Title 2, Delaware Code, as amended, and Chapter 14, Title 2, Delaware Code, as amended (collectively, the "Act"), a Trust Agreement dated as of August 1, 1988, by and between the Authority and Wilmington Trust Company, a State banking corporation ("WTC") (WTC, not in its individual capacity but solely as trustee, the "Trustee"), as amended and supplemented, including by Supplemental Agreement No. 24, dated as of December 1, 2010 (the "Trust Agreement"), and a resolution of the Authority dated December 1, 2010 (the "Resolution"), and other laws of the State, for the purposes of financing a portion of the Delaware Department of Transportation's capital program, refunding certain outstanding Senior Bonds of the Authority, financing a deposit to the Senior Bonds Debt Service Reserve Account and paying the costs of issuing the Bonds.
+The Bonds are issued pursuant to Chapter 13, Title 2, Delaware Code, as amended, and Chapter 14, Title 2, Delaware Code, as amended (collectively, the "Act"), a Trust Agreement dated as of August 1, 1988, by and between the Authority and Wilmington Trust Company, a State banking corporation ("WTC") (WTC, not in its individual capacity but solely as trustee, the "Trustee"), as amended and supplemented, including by Supplemental Agreement No. 25, dated April 11, 2012 (the "Trust Agreement"), and a resolution of the Authority dated April 4, 2012 (the "Resolution"), and other laws of the State, for the purposes of refunding certain outstanding Senior Bonds of the Authority and paying the costs of issuing the Bonds.